kelbyludwig/kel.bz/content/post/lattices.md

 This blog post will serve as an introduction to lattices and some concepts surrounding lattice-based cryptography.
-After getting a feel for lattices and how GGH works, we will subsequently demonstrate that it is insecure when implemented as the author originally described it.
+After getting a feel for lattices and how GGH works, I will subsequently demonstrate that GGH is squishy when implemented as the author originally described it.

 ## Lattices